uwplse/PUMPKIN-PATCH/README.md

 ## Building PUMPKIN

 The plugin works for Coq 8.6.
 There is a branch for Coq 8.5, which we are no longer maintaining.
-If you would like to extend the plugin to handle Coq 8.7, please submit a pull request.
-I plan to support 8.7 in the future, especially with the new plugin API.
+I am in the process of adding support for Coq 8.8.

 ```
 cd plugin
+coq_makefile -f _CoqProject -o Makefile.coq
 make
 ```

+If there's already a Makefile.coq, you can ignore the second step.

 ## Using PUMPKIN